eslint/eslint/docs/src/use/configure/migration-guide.md

 ### Configuring Language Options

 In eslintrc files, you configure various language options across the `env`, `globals` and `parserOptions` properties.
-Global variables for specific runtimes (e.g `document` for browser JavaScript and `process` for Node.js ) are configured with the `env` property.
+Groups of global variables for specific runtimes (e.g `document` and `window` for browser JavaScript; `process` and `require` for Node.js ) are configured with the `env` property.

-In the flat config files, the `globals`, and `parserOptions` are consolidated under the `languageOptions` key.
-There is no longer the `env` property in `eslint.config.js`.
-Global variables for specific runtimes are imported from the [globals](https://www.npmjs.com/package/globals) npm package and included in the `globals` property.
-You can use the spread operator (`...`) to import all globals.
+In flat config files, the `globals`, and `parserOptions` are consolidated under the `languageOptions` key; the `env` property doesn't exist.
+Groups of global variables for specific runtimes are imported from the [globals](https://www.npmjs.com/package/globals) npm package and included in the `globals` property.
+You can use the spread operator (`...`) to import multiple globals at once.

 #### eslintrc Example